aappddeevv/scalajs-reaction/README.md

 Integrated API documentation:
 * [all basic modules](https://aappddeevv.github.io/scalajs-reaction/api/ttg/react)

+Sometimes the documentation generation process does not work so if you need documents it is probably best to generate them locally.
+You can generate docs for each project separately using sbt's `react/doc` task or `doc` for each project to generate their documents.
+Or you can generate integrated documents using unidoc with the sbt command `docs/unidoc`.

 # Demo

 You can start the demo locally if you run `sbt npmRunDemo`.
 A browser page